Giving Policies for Cornerstone Community Church

 Note: other funds for special projects may be created on a temporary basis as determined by the Elder Team and the Administrative Team.
 Any money collected in excess of what is needed shall be returned to the General Fund.

 1) The General Fund makes up the yearly operating budget of the church and is supported by undesignated giving.
-A designated gift for a special approved project under the General Fund will not be part of the 12% that is transferred to the Missions Fund and will not increase the yearly budget.
+The church aims to allocate at least 10% of the undesignated gifts to missions.
+A designated gift for a special approved project under the General Fund will not increase the yearly budget.
 It will be treated separately.

 2) Any gift designated for a budget line item expense (under any fund) will be posted to that line item and will not increase the annual budget.
-(Note: These gifts do not show up on reports as part of the regular tithes/offerings for that month.
-They are also not included in the 12% that is transferred to the missions fund.)
+(Note: These gifts do not show up on reports as part of the regular tithes/offerings for that month.)

 3) The church will not accept gifts for ministries outside of the church asking to forward the donation to that ministry UNLESS the church has taken up an offering for a specific purpose for a specific time frame.
 The church encourages people to give directly to outside ministries that they would like to support.